pdarleyjr/BookSmartlyApp/docs/env-example.md

 process.env.DATABASE_URL
 ```

-## Setting Up Environment Variables in Fine.dev
+## Setting Up Environment Variables for Deployment

-To set up environment variables in Fine.dev:

-1. Navigate to "Projects" in the left-hand menu
-2. Click the settings icon (gear) on your BookSmartly project
-3. Add your environment variables in the "Environment Variables" section
-4. Click Save
+- For production, copy `.env.production.example` to `.env.production` and fill in real values.
+- Follow the [Hostinger_Migration_Guide](./Hostinger_Migration_Guide) for secure deployment and secrets management.

 ## Security Considerations

-- Never commit sensitive environment variables to Git
+- **Never commit sensitive environment variables to Git**
 - Use .env.local for local development with sensitive values
 - Use environment variable management systems for production deployments
 - Rotate API keys and credentials regularly